Abba to debut first new song in 35 years in new BBC special

 The Swedish pop legends will be back with new music

-Here we go again!
+Here they go again!
 Swedish pop legends ABBA have reformed and recorded two new songs, one of which will debut in a BBC special this December ahead of an upcoming avatar-based tour project.

 - Lily James on Mamma Mia 2’s Meryl Street mystery: “I don’t want to ruin it”